 Overwhelmingly, sponsors of UAC lack lawful status themselves-and oftentimes are the very same people who paid to have the UAC illegally brought to the United States.
 HHS's placement of those UAC with those sponsors simply completes the last stage of a smuggling cycle by substituting the United States for the smuggling organizations.
 And those sponsors have, by the tens of thousands, failed to bring UAC to their immigration court hearings.
+Yet neither those sponsors, nor the UAC are identified by ICE as being eligible for removal under the Administration's policies.
+Thus, despite coming to the country illegally and flaunting our laws, the Biden Administration refuses to allow ICE to remove UAC and their sponsors who are here in violation of the law, themselves.

-Additionally, in other cases, UAC are placed with sponsors who are affiliated with human traffickers, as documented by a January 2016 Senate Report and new media reporting.
+In other cases, the Administration's policies result in even worse humanitarian outcomes as HHS actually places UAC with sponsors who are affiliated with human traffickers, as documented by a January 2016 Senate Report and new media reporting.
 HHS's failure to ensure the safety of UAC is particularly egregious in this context.
-This all results in HHS failing to account-even for 30 days-over 30,000 children since January of this year.
-Yet HHS continues the same practices and largely does not keep ICE informed of any meaningful updates, leaving the
+This all results in the Administration failing to account-even after 30